DanielEvansLab/DanielEvansLab.github.io/projects.md

     * Results: [Downloads]({{site.baseurl}}/downloads/)

 ## D. Getting started
-To install a chosen R package, user want to open R in their favorite environemt (_e.g._ [RStudio](https://www.rstudio.com/), [ESS](http://ess.r-project.org/) or [VIM-R](http://manuals.bioinformatics.ucr.edu/home/programming-in-r/vim-r)) and then execute the following commands (here for [longevityTools](https://github.com/tgirke/longevityTools)) from the
+To install an R package from GitHub, user want to open R in their favorite environemt (_e.g._ [RStudio](https://www.rstudio.com/), [ESS](http://ess.r-project.org/) or [VIM-R](http://manuals.bioinformatics.ucr.edu/home/programming-in-r/vim-r)) and then execute the following commands (here for [longevityTools](https://github.com/tgirke/longevityTools)) from the